Aviva's Critical Illness Plan

 It’s up to you to decide which policy is right for your circumstances.
 However to help you decide compare our policies and see how Aviva's life and critical illness cover products may be able to provide some financial security for you and your loved ones.

-In 2014 we paid out over £160 million in critical illness claims, helping over 2,200 people when they needed us most.
+In 2015 we paid out £303 million in critical illness claims, helping more than 4000 people when they needed us the most.

 Want to know more about our critical illness cover?
 Watch our video